-Where a work item is set up in ISIS to feed into Blackboard as an assignment, any approved extension for that work item, will also be set up to be submitted via Blackboard.
-Marks for extended assignments will not automatically extract to ISIS and need to be given to your School Student Programme and Support (SPS) team to enter manually in ISIS.
+Where a work item is set up in SIS to feed into Blackboard as an assignment, any approved extension for that work item, will also be set up to be submitted via Blackboard.
+Marks for extended assignments will not automatically extract to SIS and need to be given to your School Student Programme and Support (SPS) team to enter manually in SIS.

 This webpage is intended for use by Module Leaders as a guide to what they need to know about the extension assignments in Blackboard - it is not an explanation of the full extension request process.